TeodoroTrish/bukovki/README.md

-Telegram bot python code writen by 13 year old studend
+Telegram bot python code writen by 13 year old student

 For running you have to install telebot library with "pip install telebot" adn replase "YOUR_API_KEY" with api key you got from BotFather.